-Hoya plant, one of the most popular indoor plants that are quite extravagant to look at or have in your house.
+The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 Listen to this article

 We will discuss various ways to propagate a Hoya plant in this article.
 But, if you want to learn more about it, stick with us.